Top 5 Financing Options for Retail Business Owners

 5. SBA 7(a) Loans for Retailers

-The holy grail of financing, SBA loans are the best option if you have the patience, good credit score, and business history to qualify.
-The federal Small Business Administration backs up to 80% of your loan amount through its approved lending institutions.
-The downside to SBA 7(a) loans are the strict financial requirements and lengthy paperwork needed.
+SBA loans are the best option if you have patience, good credit, a business plan, consistent annual revenue, and an established business history to qualify.
+The U.S. Small Business Administration (SBA) backs up to 85% of your loan amount through its approved lending institutions.
+The downside to SBA 7(a) loans is the strict financial requirements and lengthy paperwork needed.

 Best suited for:

-Retailers with an excellent credit score, time in business, and no urgent need for funding.
+Retailers with an excellent credit score, established time in business, and no urgent need for funding.

 SBA 7(a) loans at a glance: